Why You Spend Differently

 The Flipside: "Lifestyle creep" and the pressure to keep up with a social circle's spending can derail personal budgets.

-4. The Security-Seeker (High in Neuroticism)
+4. The Security-Seeker (High Neuroticism)

 Traits: Prone to worry, sensitive to stress.